 equipped packs at 37 seconds, the Trailrunner 2.0

-took 2:04 to completely drain.
-With that drastic difference, the easiest to drink from packs have a flow rate 3.35 times faster than the slowest.
+took 2:04 to thoroughly drain.
+With a difference that dramatic, the contenders that are easiest to drink from have a flow rate 3.35 times faster than the slowest.

 As we'd found while out field testing our packs, the Editors' Choice Platypus Duthie A.M.
 10